cyanchicken1/HackOHI-O/README.md

 Our Solution

-Buckeye Routes is a personal transit assistant that does the thinking for you.
+gOSU is a personal transit assistant that does the thinking for you.
 Instead of just showing you dots on a map, our app:

 Takes your start and end location.